 Crime statistics information is provided by Delaware County Community College in accordance with the Federal Higher Education Act 20 U.S.C.1092(f) and the College and University Security Information Act of Pennsylvania.

 College crime statistics are prepared annually and sent to the Pennsylvania State Police for inclusion in the Federal Bureau of Investigation Uniform Crime Report and in Department of Education, Security Report.
 These statistics are compiled through reported incidents to the Security Department as well as those from the local police departments.
 These statistics are also furnished to all members of the community and student applicants annually, and to applicants for employment upon request.
+An electronic notification is sent to all students, faculty and staff to explain the Clery Act, its meaning and how to access it on line.
+Further it states a hard copy is available at the Security Office.
+A Daily Log is available at the manned security desks.
+This log will contain the following categories, Nature, Date, Time, General Location, and Disposition of each offense.

 These laws require the College to publish crime statistics of certain offensives: